Parsifal-M/backstage-opa-plugins/plugins/opa-permissions-wrapper/README.md

 ## Contributing

-I am happy to accept contributions to this plugin.
+I am happy to accept contributions and suggestions for this plugin.
 Please fork the repository and open a PR with your changes.
 If you have any questions, please feel free to reach out to me on [Mastodon](https://hachyderm.io/@parcifal) or [Twitter](https://twitter.com/_PeterM_) (I am not as active on Twitter)

 ## License